How to make Word documents accessible

 You can test image quality by:

-- going to View, then Zoom, then Percent, and adjust to 400%
+- going to View, then Zoom, then Percent, then setting to 400%

 Using colour